bloominstituteoftechnology/node-testing2-guided-solution/README.md

 change DB_ENV to be development and switch it back to show the effect

-show the returning inside hobbitsModel.js
+show the returning inside the hobbits model

 `const [id] = await db('hobbits').insert(hobbit, 'id'); // show the 'id'-*`